csgf/jsaga-adaptor-rocci/README.md

 <h2>About the JSAGA Adaptor</h2>
 Using the JSAGA adaptor for OCCI-compliant cloud middleware stacks implementation of the OCCI standard, user can:
-(i) switching on the VM pre-installed with the required application, (ii) establishing a secure connection to it signed using a digital “robot” certificate, (iii) staging the input file(s) in the VM,
+- switching on the VM pre-installed with the required application,
+- establishing a secure connection to it signed using a digital “robot” certificate,
+- staging the input file(s) in the VM,
-(iv) executing the application,
+- executing the application,
-(v) retrieving the output file(s) at the end of the computation and (vi) killing the VM
+- retrieving the output file(s) at the end of the computation and
+- killing the VM

 <h2>Contribute</h2>
 - Fork it